Flag of Norfolk: History

 The design is a banner of the arms attributed to Ralph de Gael, first Earl of Norfolk.
 The arms were awarded to the local council in 1904 by the College Of Arms, on behalf of King Edward VII.
 This became a common symbol of the county in general, though its official use was limited to the council, leading to it being the obvious design for a county flag.
 It is thought that the ermine bendon the arms may have been a nod to Brittany, a place where ermine is a common local emblem and where Ralph was Lord of Gael.

 The De Gael arms appeared on John Speed's 1610 map of Norfolk and were later featured at a 1929 medieval pageant.
 The design has been used by an emblem for local organisations such as historical societies and sports clubs, including the Norfolk Broads Yacht Club.
 Various local groups expressed their enthusiasm, and as such Dominic Smith, in consultation with the Flag Institute, standardised the flag and it was duly registered, and flown on Historic County Flags Day on July 23rd, 2014 by the Association of British Counties.

-The first business to fly the flag was the Munchies cafe in Great Yarmouth.